wsmind/oak/README.md

 Build
 -----

-Oak's build system is base on [Waf](http://code.google.com/p/waf/), so you need a decently recent version of Python 2.x installed.
+Oak's build system is based on [Waf](http://code.google.com/p/waf/), so you need a decently recent version of Python 2.x installed.

 ### Windows - Visual C++